 Police have charged a man for stunting on Highway 111 in Dartmouth this morning.

-At approximately 11:05 a.m. a member of the Traffic Unit observed a vehicle travelling at a high rate of speed on Highway 111 near Burnside Drive.
-The officer observed the vehicle’s speed at 159 km/h in an 80 km/h zone.
+At approximately 8 a.m., a member of the Traffic Unit observed a vehicle travelling at a high rate of speed on Highway 111 near Main Street.
+The officer observed the vehicle’s speed at 136 km/h in an 80 km/h zone.

-A 34-year-old man was ticketed for stunting under the Motor Vehicle Act, a charge that is automatically laid when a vehicle is travelling more than 50 km/h over the speed limit.
+A 50-year-old man was ticketed for stunting under the Motor Vehicle Act, a charge that is automatically laid when a vehicle is travelling more than 50 km/h over the speed limit.
 The fine in Nova Scotia for stunting is $2,422.50 and six points are assigned to the driver’s record.
-In addition, the man was suspended from driving for seven days and the vehicle he was driving was seized and impounded.
-The man was also issued a summary offence ticket for passing on the right of a vehicle.
+In addition, the man was suspended from driving for seven days and the vehicle he was driving was seized.

 In a continued effort to address traffic safety issues and educate citizens on the rules of the road, our officers focus on speed enforcement.
 We all have a role to play in keeping our roads safe.
 If you see someone driving dangerously, report it to police by calling 911.